 Speaking to your GP or pharmacist about appropriate medication can help with this.
 Try to avoid taking medication without speaking to a medical professional, as sometimes the medication itself can stop you from sleeping properly if it’s not right for you.

-Be mindful of the presence of gadgets and electronics, such as computers, phones, tablets and TVs.
-The backlit ‘blue light’ displays suppress melatonin production – the hormone that helps you sleep; the suppression of melatonin causes sleep disruption.
-You should stop using these devices two hours before you go to sleep to reduce their impact on your sleeping.
+Be aware of the presence of gadgets and electronics, such as computers, phones, tablets and TVs.
+The ‘blue light’ displays suppress melatonin production – the hormone that helps you sleep.
+The suppression of melatonin causes sleep disruption.
+It’s a good idea not to use these devices two hours before you go to sleep to reduce their effect on your sleeping.

 Lying awake in bed, particularly before an important day, can make us worry.
 However, this worry then makes it harder for us to get to sleep.

-Progressive relaxation techniques can help you to relax and unwind at these times.
-A free audio guide for learning progressive relaxation techniques can be downloaded from mentalhealth.org.uk/ help-information/podcasts.
-Alternatively, instead of staying in bed and getting more and more frustrated, you could get up and make yourself a warm drink, such as warm milk, and return to bed when you feel sleepier.
+Relaxation techniques can help you to unwind at these times.
+Alternatively, instead of staying in bed and getting more and more frustrated, you could get up and make yourself a warm drink (avoid coffee, tea or any other caffeine drinks) and return to bed when you feel sleepier.

-There are a number of things that you can do every day to improve the quality of your sleep.
+There are many things that you can do every day to improve the quality of your sleep.

 Eating rice, oats and dairy products can produce chemicals that increase our desire to sleep.
 However, food and drink containing lots of caffeine or sugar can keep you awake, so drinking less tea and coffee and eating less chocolate and other sugary foods late in the day might help you to sleep better.